-New York Times crossword puzzle Dec.
-8 / Constructed by Patrick Berry
+New York Times crossword puzzle March 2 / Constructed by Alan Arbesfeld

 Need some solving tips and tricks?
 I’ve posted some here.
 Feel free to ask questions or leave comments below.
 You can also visit my Facebook page, or tweet me @crosswordkathy.
 And here’s a little more about me.